Is Cranberry Grape Juice Good for Your Kidneys?

 Book an Appointment Now

-You may have heard that cranberries have a good reputation for urinary health, and they do.
+You may have heard that cranberries are good for kidney, and yes, it is.
 They’re full of compounds known as proanthocyanidins (PACs), which can prevent bacteria from adhering to the walls of your urinary tract.
 This matters because urinary tract infections (UTIs) are super common and can, if untreated, occasionally ascend to the kidneys, resulting in bigger problems such as infections or even kidney stones.

 Cranberry juice, particularly the pure, unsweetened variety, has been studied for its potential effect in preventing UTIs.
 A 2017 analysis in the Journal of Urology reported that cranberry products decreased the recurrence of UTI in women by approximately 26 percent.
 That’s not a cure-all, but it’s a good little boost to helping keep your urinary system (and therefore your kidneys) in better shape as a whole.
 So, the cranberry half of cranberry grape juice must be good.
 But what about the grape side of things?